aanas1010/Vaccine-Management-System/phase1/design_specification.md

 ## Code Organization
 Our code was organized in accordance with clean architecture, that is, each package in the ‘main’ file represents a layer of clean architecture, with the exception of the ‘Use Cases’ and ‘Drivers’ layers.

-Instead of isolating the ‘Use Cases’ layer, we decided to separate it into the two main functions of our program: client_booking - which contains the classes involved in the booking of appointments, and clinic_management- which contains the classes needed to manage the clinic.
+Instead of isolating the ‘Use Cases’ layer, we decided to separate it into the two main functions of our program: clientbooking - which contains the classes involved in the booking of appointments, and clinicmanagement- which contains the classes needed to manage the clinic.

 On the other hand, the ‘Drivers’ layer is where the CommandLine is created and where our Main class is located.
 For the time being, we have decided to separate the database from the ‘Drivers’ package until we have got it connected.